The magic of quantum coherence

 Collagen has a unique structure as far as proteins go because of its glycine content.
 Glycine is unique in the fact that it is non-chiral, meaning that it exists in only one form (isomer).
 All other amino acids exist in both a right and left facing mirror image of each other.
 The amino acids found in nature are usually always in the “L” form, which is necessary for proper protein folding and many other functions.
 Because glycine is non-chiral and the smallest amino acid, its high levels in collagen causes collagen to form a spiral helix structure similar to DNA.
 This spiral structure and the conductive property of the amino acids in proteins in general makes collagen essential for semi-conduction in the cell.

 Microtubules are actually a core part of coherence in the cell.
 First, they can almost instantaneously transmit protons and electrons, which drives a type of reaction called “redox” reactions throughout the cell.
 Second, they channel light into an electric current similar to what DHA does in the eye.
-The world's darkest material, Vantablack, actually used carbon nanotube technology to prevent light reflection by more than 99% (it's well worth a google search).
 Third, collagen is piezoelectric, meaning that it's a material that converts mechanical energy into electric energy.
 This means if pressure or force of any sort is applied to the cell it can be harnessed as electric energy.
 Bone is very high in collagen, and expresses many of these properties on a macro scale.
 It is also piezoelectric, and the ability of bone to heal is tied with the amount of current it holds.
 I think both lack of impact stress on bone and our highly altered EMF environment both play a role in the increasing cases of osteoporosis, perhaps even more than the dietary factors I've mentioned elsewhere.

-As I mention in the upcoming guest blog I wrote for Grimm's website, cells do everything they can to conserve energy loss and channel energy from their environment.
+As I mention in another blog on water, cells do everything they can to conserve energy loss and channel energy from their environment.
 In a sense, the microtubules seem to act similarly to both tuning forks and electric wires.
 Since the space within the cell is filled with these resonating structures, it allows information and energy to be carried through the cell without diffusing as they would in bulk water.
 Microtubules condense energy, and drive the coherent local reactions between molecules.
 They even act as a rail system for transport proteins to carry reactants over long distances that are outside the range of coherence.
 If you find this interesting, you can read some of Pokorny's work on microtubules here.

 Quantum coherence is what creates the almost magical property of cells having the energy they need whenever and wherever they need it.
 Structured water has a high dielectric constant that allows it to build low voltage electric charge, and a high heat capacity that allows it to act as a sink for thermal energy.
 When you plug this water into a network of proteins, it creates a field of fluid energy that the cell can draw upon as needed.
 ATP is the cell's way of coupling the creation of electromagnetic energy and heat to the creation of chemical energy, so that the different forms of energy can be channeled into the energy network rather than dissipating.
 ATP is a useful byproduct, not the goal in itself.
 To quote Pokorny, “Energy supply from metabolic sources can excite vibrations far from thermodynamic equilibrium.
 Excitation depends on the amount of energy supplied to the system, but not on the manner of its supply” (source).